 The candidate's department chair/supervisor, dean, an associate dean, or full professor may initiate nomination for emeritus status.
 With a majority recommendation from faculty of the same or higher rank as the candidate of their school/college, the affirmative recommendation will be forwarded to dean of the nominee's school/college.
-If the dean supports the recommendation, it will be forwarded to senior vice president- academic affairs, who will make recommendation to the president.
+If the dean supports the recommendation, it will be forwarded to regional president, who will make recommendation to the chancellor.